 Choosing when to start receiving Social Security benefits is a personal choice that needs to be carefully thought out in light of your long-term objectives, health, and financial needs.
 Delaying benefits can eventually result in much larger monthly payments, even though starting early offers immediate income.

-Know Social Security Benefits
+Know Social Security Benefits Payment

 - For many Americans, Social Security is their main source of retirement income.